-Creek Boyz ended an-already impressive 2017 with an unexpected Lil Yachty remix to their breakout single, "With My Team," a trap chorale that emphasised the importance of companionship in tough moments.
+Creek Boyz ended an-already impressive 2017 with an unexpected Lil Yachty remix to their breakout single, "With My Team," a trap chorale that emphasized the importance of companionship in tough moments.
 Lil Boat had already broadcasted his fandom for the song on social media and with an added verse, the Baltimore group opened themselves up to a brand new, much broader fan base.
 But aside from "With My Team," Creek Boyz are still fairly unknown on the national stage and they've yet to formally release a follow up track 10 months after that song's original release.

 Today, the quartet is changing that.
 They're back with two new songs that, if you enjoyed "With My Team," will be exactly what you've been waiting for.
-"Trap Digits" and "Loco" build on the unified harmonising that made "With My Team" so infectious but with a bounce that's fit more for the function.
+"Trap Digits" and "Loco" build on the unified harmonizing that made "With My Team" so infectious but with a bounce that's fit more for the function.
 "Trap Digits" is a collective instructional on how to earn and flip your cash, with the group punctuating almost every bar with church-like bellowing over delicate flute-play.
 The beat for "Loco" sounds like it was taken out of Gucci Mane and Zaytoven's 2009 playbook, and is also about the drive to secure more funds.

 Group members Turk P. Diddy, ETS Breeze, J Reezy, Fedi Mula, and their manager D Boi of 410 Global hopped on the phone with us to discuss the new tracks, the infamous change to the hook of "With My Team," and to announce their debut mixtape 1:11, which is set to release through 300 on March 2: